idiap/bob/python/doc/TutorialsMachine.rst

   >>> machine.input_divide
   array([ 1.,  1.])

-To set a new value for `s` or `d` just assign the desired machine property:
+To set a new value for :math:`s` or :math:`d` just assign the desired machine property:

 .. doctest::